-Over the last years, the city of Hamburg (Germany) has put some significant work into their Urban Data Platform and the geo-portal, improving the accessibility of various data sources.
+Over the last years, the city of Hamburg (Germany) has put significant work into their Urban Data Platform and the geo-portal, improving the accessibility of various data sources.

 In particular, the Traffic Lights Data Hamburg beta API provides access to real-time signal data of traffic-light systems for a large number of intersections in the city center.